Bracero Program: Wage discrepancies

-Despite what the law extended to braceros and what growers agreed upon in their contracts, braceros often faced rigged wages, withheld pay, and inconsistent disbursement of wages.
-Bracero railroaders were usually paid by the hour, whereas agricultural braceros sometime were paid by the piece of produce which was packaged.
-Either way, these two contracted working groups were shorted more times than not.
-Bracero contracts indicated that they were to earn nothing less than minimum wage.
-In an article titled, "Proof of a Life Lived: The Plight of the Braceros and What It Says About How We Treat Records" written by Jennifer Orsorio, she describes this portion of wage agreement, "Under the contract, the braceros were to be paid a minimum wage (no less than that paid to comparable American workers), with guaranteed housing, and sent to work on farms and in railroad depots throughout the country - although most braceros worked in the western United States."
-Unfortunately, this was not always simple and one of the most complicated aspects of the bracero program was the worker's wage garnishment.
 The U.S. and Mexico made an agreement to garnish bracero wages, save them for the contracted worker (agriculture or railroad), and put them into bank accounts in Mexico for when the bracero returned to their home.
 Like many, braceros who returned home did not receive those wages.
 Many never had access to a bank account at all.
 It is estimated that the money the U.S. "transferred" was about $32 million.
 Often braceros would have to take legal action in attempts to recover their garnished wages.
 According to bank records money transferred often came up missing or never went into a Mexican banking system.
-In addition to the money transfers being missing or inaccessible by many braceros, the everyday battles of wage payments existed up and down the railroads, as well as in all the country's farms.
+In addition to the money transfers being missing or inaccessible by many braceros, missing wage payments existed up and down the railroads, as well as in all the country's farms.

-In a newspaper article titled "U.S. Investigates Bracero Program", published by The New York Times on January 21, 1963, claims the U.S Department of Labor was checking false-record keeping.
-In this short article the writer explains, "It was understood that five or six prominent growers have been under scrutiny by both regional and national officials of the department."
-This article came out of Los Angeles particular to agriculture braceros.
-However, just like many other subjections of the bracero, this article can easily be applied to railroaders.